 - a.
-Increased prothrombin and factors VII, VIII, IX, and X; decreased antithrombin 3; increased norepinephrine-induced platelet aggregability. - b.
+Increased prothrombin and factors VII.
+VIII.
+IX. and X: decreased antithrombin 3: increased norepinephrineinduced platelet aggregability. - b.
 Increased thyroid binding globulin (TBG) leading to increased circulating total thyroid hormone, as measured by protein-bound iodine (PBI), T4 by column or by radioimmunoassay.
-Free T3 resin uptake is decreased, reflecting the elevated TBG; free T4 concentration is unaltered. - Other binding proteins may be elevated in serum. - Sex hormone binding globulins are increased and result in elevated levels of total circulating sex steroids however, free or biologically active levels either decrease or remain unchanged. - Triglycerides may be increased and levels of various other lipids and lipoproteins may be affected - Glucose tolerance may be decreased. - Serum folate levels may be depressed by oral contraceptive therapy.
-This may be of clinical significance if a woman becomes pregnant shortly after discontinuing oral contraceptives
+Free T3 resin uptake is decreased, reflecting the elevated TBG, free T4 concentration is unaltered. - c.
+Other binding proteins may be elevated in serum. - d.
+Sex-binding globulins are increased and result in elevated levels of total circulating sex steroids and corticoids; however, free or biologically active levels remain unchanged. - e.
+Triglycerides may be increased and levels of various other lipids and lipoproteins may be affected. - f.
+Glucose tolerance may be decreased - g.
+Serum folate levels may be depressed by oral contraceptive therapy.
+This may be of clinical significance if a woman becomes pregnant shortly after discontinuing oral contraceptives. - 10.
+CARCINOGENESIS

-10.CARCINOGENESIS